AaltoSciComp/scicomp-docs/training/scip/kickstart-2022-summer.rst

 .. admonition:: Quick Reference

+   - **Thank you for attending the course!**  Do you wonder what to do next?

+     - Check the "preparation" and "follow-up" sections below, browse whatever content you have missed that might be useful to you.
+     - Know that we at Aalto (and other places) are here for you, and you can drop by and ask further questions.
+     - The `Hands-on Scientific Computing
+       <https://hands-on.coderefinery.org/>`__ course (if you are in
+       Finland) can give you credits for topics including what we learned here.

    - Day 1 summary: We covered a bunch of high-level topics for new researchers, see the playlist.
 For day 2 (Thursday), make sure you can connect to the cluster - see the schedule for details.